See our

 kerosene stove, but it burns cleaner.
 So far it has been no major

 problem to keep our two 6lb tanks filled while cruising.
 They are called 6lb tanks, but they will acctualy hold seven pounds of propane when filled up to the bleed tube at 80% capacity.
 We have been able to make any type of LPG cooking fuel that we have come accross work in our stove.
-Both the 150psi LPG used in north america and the 50psi LPG used throught much of the pacific and asia work acceptably on the same jetting.
-There is another 50psi fuel that we have gotten as well, which burns yellow and smokey with the jetting for straight propane.
+Both the 150psi LPG used in north america and the 50psi LPG used throughout much of the pacific and asia work acceptably on the same jetting.
+There is another 50psi fuel as well, which burns yellow and smokey with the jetting for straight propane.
+As this is the common fuel in the Mediteranian we switched over to leaner jetting for our year and a half in Europe.

 Watermaker- Since Eva only carries about 35